constkolesnyak/field-matcher-anki/README.md

 ### My Use Case

-I batch mine cards with Migaku and sort them with AnkiMorphs to get `i+1` sentences.
+I batch mine cards with Migaku and sort them with AnkiMorphs to get `i+1`-sentences.
 I keep Migaku's word (because of human audio) and match it to AnkiMorphs's `+1`-lemma:

 <img src='my_settings.png' width='400'>